 - Security.
 The card can be frozen from the app.
 The app sets a new one-time CVV each time the card is used for more secure online purchasing.

 - Fees.
 The yearly fee can add up for larger families.
 You’d need to weigh up how much you are spending in fees in relation to how much pocket money you give your child/children.

 - No interest.
-Rooster Money doesn’t pay any interest on money in the account – parents can choose to do this for their child, but many ‘normal’ bank accounts aimed at children will offer some kind of real interest.
+Rooster Money doesn’t pay any interest on money in the account – parents can choose to do this for their child, but many traditional bank accounts aimed at children will offer some kind of real interest.

 Cost of use

-- Free For three years plus.
+- Free.
+For three years plus.
 With this, you only get the most basic features of the app, so you can set chores and reward your child when they complete them, but not much else.

 - Rooster Card (for ages 6 to 18).
 This costs £19.99 a year or £1.99 per month and includes all the app’s features, plus a prepaid card and a parent account.

-Using the card is free.
 There are no charges for making card payments or withdrawing cash from ATMs up to £50 a month, and three per cent per transaction after that.
 This includes withdrawals abroad (a rare feature for a children’s account).